forrestbao/MLClass/projects/organic_chemistry.md

 # Project idea 1: Organic chemistry

 Organic chemistry is hard.
-So let's ML tackle it.
+So let ML tackle it.

 For **due date**, see the [readme file](./readme.md).